Two more markets reached price peaks in May

 NORFOLK, Va.
-(May 27, 2015) – Homes.com®, leading online real estate destination, has released its March 2015 Local Market Index, a price performance summary of repeat sales in the top 100 markets, and the companion Midsize Markets Report for defined areas ranked 101-300.
-Among the nation’s top 300 markets, 130 markets (43 percent) have now achieved full pricing recovery compared to 123 markets (41 percent) in February’s report.
+(July 23, 2015) – Homes.com®, leading online real estate destination, has released its May 2015 Local Market Index, a price performance summary of repeat sales in the top 100 markets, and the companion Midsize Markets Report for the next 200 largest markets.
+Among the nation’s top 300 markets, 139 markets (46 percent) achieved full pricing recovery, two more than the 137 markets reported in April.

-Of the 100 largest markets, those with minimal price declines rebounded by an average of 107 percent.
-For markets that experienced moderate price declines, the average rebound percentage was at 100 percent of the prior peak price.
-In severe price decline markets, the average rebound percentage was approximately 83 percent.
+Of the top 100 markets, those with minimal price declines have rebounded an average of 109 percent.
+The average rebound percentage of the moderate price decline markets is 101 percent of the prior peak price.
+Of the severe price decline markets, the average rebound percentage is 84 percent.

 Largest Markets Summary:

-On a yearly basis, the West claimed six out of ten midsize markets seeing increases.
-The remaining four markets came from the Midwest.
-Rapid City, SD remained the top annual market with a 9.11 percent index point increase, and was the only market to see an increase over 9 percent.
-Three markets had at least a 7 percent increase, while six markets had at least a 6 percent increase.
-In March, the annual percent range was between 6 percent and 9 percent, similar to February’s data.
+On a yearly basis, the West reported increases in nine of the top ten markets.
+The remaining market came from the South — Elizabethtown-Fort Knox, KY, which increased 7.27 percent despite the 3-month average decrease.
+Seven markets had at least a 7 percent increase, and three markets had at least a 6 percent increase.
+Colorado and Washington claimed the most top markets with three from each state.
+In May, the annual percent range was between 6 percent and 8 percent, similar to April.

 Midsize Markets by Region and Division:

-- The top performing region on a 3-month average was the West, followed by the Midwest.
+- The top-performing region on a 3-month average was the West.

-- The Northeast was the only region to see a decrease in 3-month average.
+- The South was the only region to decrease.

 As one of the nation’s top online real estate destinations, Homes.com inspires consumers to dream big.
 From affordable houses to luxurious estates, condos, apartment rentals and more, Homes.com features more than 3 million property listings and exclusive distribution of over 20,000 apartment listings from ForRent.com in a user-friendly format, making finding your next home easy.
 Visitors to the Homes.com blog will find a collection of rich information and posts on DIY projects, painting, organization tips and more, providing the ultimate resource for everything home related.
 From finding your first apartment to buying your first home, upgrading, downsizing and everything in between, Homes.com is an inspiring and engaging partner in every phase of the home buying or renting process.